Links on Android Authority may earn us a commission. Learn more.

 Another favorite Galaxy A20 case of ours, the UAG Scout, is so proud of the MIL-STD 810G rating that it’s embossed inside the shell.
 The case relies on a full-length honeycomb pattern to spread out impacts and reduce overall stress.
 Most of the back panel is a tough polycarbonate plate, but the edges opt for a softer TPU grip.
 You may expect the protection to come with a hefty overall footprint, but UAG’s Scout is still thin enough to handle wireless charging.

 Supcase UB Pro

 If the other cases haven’t been tough enough for you, there’s no way you’ll top these last two options.
-The Supcase UB Pro offers complete 360-degree protection and it even rocks a kickstand.
-It’s a dual-layer hybrid case, and a sturdy polycarbonate ring helps to lock your phone in place.
+The Supcase UB Pro offers complete 360-degree protection, and it even rocks a kickstand.
+It’s a dual-layer hybrid case, and a sturdy polycarbonate ring helps lock your phone in place.
 Most of the Galaxy A20 cases only come in black, but you can also grab the UB Pro in red for a pop of color.